glothriel/wormhole/README.md

 ## Usage

 You can install wormhole using helm.
-Please clone this repository first.
 For server you will need a cluster with LoadBalancer support, for client - any cluster.
 IP exposed by the server's LoadBalancer must be reachable from the client's cluster.

 ### Install server